gggliuye/VIO/docs/UnitySc/unityShadowCreator.rst

 * **Success rate**, it is hard to find an algorithm can find corresponding for all input image, in my opinion an algorithm with 80% retrieval rate is a great one.
 * **Computational cost**, the cost of image retrieval can be high. i.e for colmap, it use SIFT points, and an option voc-tree method to retrieve, it will take serval seconds if we do not use a GPU.
 For ORBSLAM, it is much faster however its result cannot be as good as Colmap.

+**Map point analysis 1.0**

+ Fisrt I analysis the found time of a constructed map:

+     num of points found less than  1.0  times is  0 %

+     num of points found less than  2.71828182846  times is  2 %

+     num of points found less than  7.38905609893  times is  17 %

+     num of points found less than  20.0855369232  times is  42 %

+     num of points found less than  54.5981500331  times is  67 %

+which shows that, there are serval points not viewed much, which may not be well optimized (as a result of lack of observation).
+We can delete these points, for a better map.